 Communication within the events industry is becoming more prevalent also.
 Industry leaders are willing to share their experiences and insights and make them much more accessible due to the new virtual wave of communication.
 Virtual group meetings, webinars and online sharing of helpful content have become the new norm.
 The industry, in Ireland and worldwide, are really pulling together through constant communication and the incurring benefits will be noticeable post Covid-19.

 At the moment, the state of play can look challenging without any real tangible end date.
 However, the adaptation thus far in the events industry shows promise and a real sense of togetherness to come out the other side better equipped than ever before.

-If you have an event affected by Covid-19 and would like some assistance, then please get in touch on (0)1 450 9932 or firstname.lastname@example.org.
+If you have an event affected by Covid-19 and would like some assistance from the Ripple Events management team, then please get in touch on (0)1 450 9932 or email@example.com.